 When it comes to bass fishing, you need to know a little, if not a lot, about four different things; water clarity, water temperature, water depth and water oxygen.
 These four factors are simply bass fishing facts you need to know if you want to be more successful at catching fish.
 Although mostly out of your control, understanding these four factors will help you decide on tactics and where to fish.
 Bass fishing success is not all luck, but more a combination of these factors.

-Oxygen Levels and Bass Fishing Success
+Oxygen Levels and How It Relates to Bass Fishing Success

 Everyone talks about the first three that I mentioned, but you never hear anybody talking about water oxygen.
 Fish need oxygen just like us humans to survive.
 They get their oxygen from the water, which is referred to as DO, or dissolved oxygen.
 Fish take this DO in through their gills like we humans get it through our nose and mouth and down to our lungs.
 Fish need oxygen levels between 5-13 parts per million (ppm) to survive.
 Any areas less than 5 ppm they will avoid, and if less than 2 ppm they will die.
 Rivers and lakes all have areas of different oxygen levels that bass seek out that they like, which are called optimum comfort zones.
 Finding these comfort zones for DO can be a game changer for your bass fishing success.